 Purpose and Scope

-This plan provides the Washington Department of Fish and Wildlife with long-term strategic focus aimed at improving mission success.
+This plan provides the Washington Department of Fish and Wildlife with a long-term strategic focus aimed at improving mission success.

-- Proactively address conservation challenges;
+- Proactively address conservation challenges,

-- Deliver science that informs Washington’s most pressing fish and Wildlife questions; and
+- Deliver science that informs Washington’s most pressing fish and wildlife questions, and

-- Move WDFW towards operational and environmental excellence.
+- Model operational and environmental excellence.

 - Healthy and sustainable fish and wildlife populations.

 - A restored network of resilient habitats that connects ecosystems across the landscape.

 - Abundant recreational, stewardship, commercial, and educational opportunities available to diverse populations.

 - Residents with a deep appreciation of the intrinsic value of nature and the benefits of fish and wildlife and who have a strong sense of personal stewardship and environmental responsibility.